SPECCHIODB/VM_Appliance/README.md

 * VirtualBox
 * Make

-To develop and debug ansible roles it recomended to also have to following tools installed:
+> To develop and debug ansible roles it recomended to also have vagrant installed
-* Ansible
-* Vagrant

 Build Steps
 -----------